 7. Plan for Delays and Unexpected Situations

 Traveling with kids can be tricky.
-Sometimes, flights don't go as smoothly as we hope.
-You might face delays, bumpy rides, or even have to switch seats.
-It's always good to be prepared for anything!
-Here are some simple tips that might come in handy during air travel, so you and your little ones can have a better flight:
+Sometimes, flights do not go as smoothly as we hope.
+You might face delays.
+You might hit bumpy rides.
+Or you might even switch seats.
+It's good to prepare for anything.
+Here are simple tips for air travel.
+They can help you and your kids enjoy a better flight.

 a.
 Pack Surprise Activities